agroramsse/agroram/readme.md

   Number of query samples.
 Defaults to **1000** if not specified.

 - **`--dataset DATASET_NAME`** *(Optional)*
   Dataset to run experiments on.
 Defaults to **all** (runs experiments for all 1D, 2D, and 3D datasets).
+You can choose the dataset name from the follwoing available datasets.

 ## Available Datasets